d99kris/nmail/README.md

 composing / editing an email using an external editor (`Ctrl-E`).
 If not specified, nmail will use the editor specified by the environment variable `$EDITOR`.
 If `$EDITOR` is not set, nmail will use `nano`.

-### parts_viewer_cmd

-This field allows overriding the external viewer used when viewing email parts and attachments.
-By default nmail uses `open` on macOS and `xdg-open >/dev/null 2>&1` on Linux.

 ### folders_exclude